TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Package Managment/readme.md

 # Update/ Patching using JumpCloud

-There are a few methods for patching mac systems.
+Numerous methods for patching mac systems exist.
 [AutoPkg](https://github.com/autopkg/autopkg) is a well supported, community backed project which uses "recipe" based code to process package installs and deployment.
 [Homebrew](https://brew.sh/) is another popular package manager for macOS.
-Either tool can be used in conjunction with JumpCloud to push and update packages on macOS systems.
+Either tool can be used in conjunction with JumpCloud to push and update applications on macOS systems.
 The scripts provided in this repository and within each package manager should be vetted by each admin before use in a production environment.

 Prerequisites: Install Xcode command line tools (recommended for git).
-Install via a JumpCloud Command.
+Xcode can be installed via a JumpCloud Command.
 [Rich Trouton's silent Xcode install script](https://github.com/rtrouton/rtrouton_scripts/tree/master/rtrouton_scripts/install_xcode_command_line_tools) is a valid way to do this.
 Add as a new command with a 5-10min timeout depending on network speed.

 ## AutoPKG